AjayKMehta/setup-machine/README.md

 - Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 - Add **bin** folder (**D:\Apps\Miniconda\condabin**) to `$Path`.
-- To use [UTF-8 mode on Windows](https://dev.to/methane/python-use-utf-8-mode-on-windows-212i), set environment variable `PYTHONUTF8=1`.
+- To use [UTF-8 mode on Windows](https://dev.to/methane/python-use-utf-8-mode-on-windows-212i), set environment variable `$PYTHONUTF8` to 1.
 - To enable conda in PowerShell, run the following in conda prompt:

     ```shell